minhtriet95/RBniCS-examples/README.md

-# rbnics-examples
+# RBniCS-examples

-💾 A personal repository to store reduced basis codes on RBniCS.
+A personal repository to store reduced basis codes on RBniCS.

 ## 🛠️ Installation